JakeP123/TriviaGame/README.md

-#Game Of Throne Trivia Game
+# h1 Game Of Throne Trivia Game

 1)Click the "Play If You Dare!" button to begin 2)Select ONE answer for each questions